-MAKE TIMELY AND BALANCED DISCLOSURE The Group's Continuous Disclosure and Communication Policy has been developed to provide clear guidelines for the operations of the Group's business and establishes appropriate processes and criteria for continuous disclosure to ensure compliance with the requirements of the ASX and other securities and corporations legislation.
+MAKE TIMELY AND BALANCED DISCLOSURE The Group's Continuous Disclosure Policy has been developed to provide clear guidelines for the operations of the Group's business and establishes appropriate processes and criteria for continuous disclosure to ensure compliance with the requirements of the ASX and other securities and corporations legislation.

-The policy is included in the Ethics and Responsibilities document on the Group's website.
+The policy is available on the Group's website.
 The policy's primary objective is the promotion of effective communication between the Company and shareholders and related stakeholders.